coana-tech/migrate-clerk-full-cycle/README.md

 This tool consumes the data from the clerk API, which includes hashed passwords.

 Note that the script will exit with an error if any custom password hashes are present.

+Note that the script will fail if the user roles are not created in WorkOS